 The Legion of Honor houses some of the most beautiful art in the world, which elevates every event that's held here.
 No matter what your occasion—wedding, corporate gala, or private party—it will unfold brilliantly in this exquisite Beaux Arts setting.

-EVENT/RECEPTION CAPACITY: The Café holds 200 seated or 250 standing guests.
-An additional 140 may be added to that capacity by tenting the sculpture garden at an extra charge.
-There are three Rodin Galleries that combined hold 200 standing; 70 guests may be seated in the central Rodin Gallery.
-The Entire Museum can be rented for a standing reception of 650 guests.
+EVENT/RECEPTION CAPACITY: The Court of Honor holds up to 450 seated or 600 for a standing reception.
+The de Young Café holds 150 seated or 200 standing with access to the outdoor terrace.
+There are three Rodin Galleries that combined hold 200 standing; 80 guests may be seated in the central Rodin Gallery.
+The Hamon Observation Tower holds 45 seated or 150 for a standing reception.
+The Wilsey Court can accommodate 350 seated or up to 700 standing.
+The Entire Museum can be rented for a standing reception of up to 3,000 guests.

 MEETING CAPACITY: The museum’s Gunn Theater holds 316 seated theater-style, plus 3 wheelchair spaces and 2 companion seats.

 - Outdoor Ceremony

 - Wedding Receptions

 - Special Events / Parties

 Year-round, daily, starting at 6:30pm.
 Additional hours are available for an extra fee.

 Buildings, other structures, and natural settings available at this venue: